How To Boil Crawfish: With Helpful Tips

 How To Store Live Crawfish

-It's important to purchase live crawfish as local and fresh as possible.
+It's important to purchase live crawfish as locally and fresh as possible.
 I now live in southeast Arkansas, close enough to the Louisiana border to pick up a sack or two ourselves or have them trucked the same day they're harvested.
 However, we see a few crawfish ponds popping up in the Arkansas Delta area.
 That's exciting!

 I feel your pain for those who are too far away to quickly get a fresh delivery!
 Some companies do ship to just about anywhere.
 It comes with a higher price but may be a worthwhile splurge!